dkypuros/current-working-dir/README.md

 ## 7.2.11.
 Installing RHCOS and starting the OpenShift Container Platform bootstrap process

 ## 7.2.11.1.
-Installing RHCOS by using an ISO image - Using VMWare
+Installing RHCOS by using an ISO image - Testing Configs with VMWare

 I'll start with ISO installation first, then add PXE later.